 Neil deGrasse Tyson famously pointed out that God-of-the-gaps arguments imply that "God is an ever-receding pocket of scientific ignorance that's getting smaller and smaller and smaller as time goes on".

-Some studies have correlated belief in God with positive effects, such as reporting greater satisfaction in life, lower incidence of gambling and drug use, and slightly longer average life span.
+Some studies have correlated belief in God with positive effects, such as reporting greater satisfaction in life, lower incidence of gambling and drug use, lower incidence of suicide, and longer average life span.

 An argument from ignorance sounds something like this:

 Arguments from ignorance attempt to get the opponent to jump on the "bandwagon" of dismissing science.
 But usually they just expose ignorance.

 The Improbability argument suggests that it is statistically improbable for even primitive life to have spontaneously formed.
 (It differs from the Complexity argument, which uses complexity to dismiss evolution rather than abiogenesis.
 Note that the two arguments are often made together by using complexity to dismiss both abiogenesis and evolution.)
 The improbability argument is typically presented with the following supporting details: